 Some users found it a bit tricky to centre their floppy newborn on the slightly side-angled seat when loading.
 Older kids experienced this less, but take the time to position your child before buckling.

 This seat has one recline position when forward facing, and it is fairly upright.
-The harness height is quite good, but the interior space at the shoulders, and crotch buckle length may get uncomfortable for kids at the higher end of the weight limit.
+The harness height is very tall – among the tallest of available Canadian seats! – but the interior space at the shoulders, and crotch buckle length may get uncomfortable for kids at the higher end of the weight limit.

 Booster seat mode: